 How to apply

 - Complete a stage 1 application.
-Deadline for stage 1 applications is January 31 2021.
+The deadline for stage 1 applications was 31st January 2021.

 - If your application successful at Stage 1, you will be invited to interview with proposed supervisors and industrial sponsors in late Spring 2021.